viant/mly/README.md

 In caching mode, in order to manage cache and client/server consistency every time a model/dictionary gets re/loaded, `mly` computes a dictionary hash code.
 This hash code gets stored in the cache along with model prediction and is passed to the client in every response.
 Once a client detects a change in dictionary hash code, it automatically initiates a dictionary reload and invalidates cache entries.
-Note: The dictionary hash code is stored under a special key in Aerospike.
+Note: The dictionary hash code is stored under a special key in Aerospike defined in common.HashBin.
 To prevent conflicts, do not use that same key name for storing your own model predictions.

 # Configuration